m7mdalmarri/DS340W-project/README.md

-ML_Six_Models.ipynb (older version of me working on the models.) data_modeling.ipynb (the first modeling file I got when I found the code, not related to my paper.) dubai-house-prediction.ipynb (older version of the models, when most of them were overfitting, contacted the professor and fixed them in the modified file.)
+ML_Six_Models.ipynb (older version of me working on the models.) data_modeling.ipynb (the first modeling file I got when I found the code, not related to my paper.) dubai-house-prediction.ipynb (older version of the models, when most of them were overfitting, contacted the professor and fixed them in the modified file.) properties_data.csv (older version of the data, not needed.)

 ### Tags